Click here to visit our all-new Suzuki Amateur Racing site where you can experience the latest in Suzuki Amateur Road Racing and Suzuki Contingency.

-- Contingency will be paid to the original Warranty Registered owner.
-If the motorcycle raced is not owned by the racer, no contingency payments will be made.
+- Contingency will be paid to the Warranty Registered owner.
+If the motorcycle raced is not owned by the racer, the warranty registered owner must complete a sponsor verification form for contingency to be paid to racer.

 - Only one rider may earn contingency on any single motorcycle during a contingency year.